-Article 1 The placement of veterans and the benefits they deserve shall be made in accordance with this Act.
+The placement of veterans and their benefits shall be made in accordance with this Act.
 Matters not specified in this Act shall be dealt with according to the provisions prescribed in other laws.

 1.Officers, non-commissioned officers, and enlisted men who have completed the contracted length of service and are retired legally.

 2. Officers, non-commissioned officers, and enlisted men who encounter difficulty in living and need long-term medical care or home-care after discharge from the services due to illness, injury or physical or mental disabilities caused by war or service.

 3.Officers, non-commissioned officers, and enlisted men who have participated in the August 23rd Taiwan Strait Bombardment Campaign in 1958, and/or other important campaigns considered critical to the national security by the Ministry of National Defense.

 The Kinmen and Matsu Militia members who have participated in the important campaigns provided by Subparagraph 3 of the preceding Paragraph, are considered veterans.
 The effective date shall be prepared by Veterans Affairs Council (hereinafter referred to as